kercre123/jank-escape-pod/README.md

 # jank-escape-pod

-This repo contains my experiments with [chipper](https://github.com/digital-dream-labs/chipper) and [vector-cloud](https://github.com/digital-dream-labs/vector-cloud)
+This repo contains a custom Vector escape pod made from [chipper](https://github.com/digital-dream-labs/chipper) and [vector-cloud](https://github.com/digital-dream-labs/vector-cloud).

-## What this is

-This is my very-prototype-phase custom escape pod.
+## Program Descriptions

-chipper is the program which takes Vector's mic stream (after "hey vector") and puts it into a speech-to-text processor, then spits out an intent.

-This repo has a chipper which has my voice processing code and is from an older tree.
-The "intent graph" feature seemed to break it a bit.
+`chipper` - Chipper is a program used on Digital Dream Lab's servers which takes in a Vector's voice stream, puts it into a speech-to-text processor, and spits out an intent.
+This is also likely used on the official escape pod.
+This repo contains an older tree of chipper which does not have the "intent graph" feature (it caused an error upon every new stream), and it now has a working voice processor.

-vector-cloud is the program running on Vector himself which takes the mic stream and pushes it to a chipper instance.

-This also contains a vector-cloud which is also from an older tree and is modified a little bit to allow for a custom cert.
-This allows Vector to communicate with your custom chipper.
+`vector-cloud` - Vector-cloud is the program which runs on Vector himself which uploads the mic stream to a chipper instance.
+This repo has an older tree of vector-cloud which also does not have the "intent graph" feature and has been modified to allow for a custom CA cert.

 ## Configuring, Building, Installing

+NOTE: This only works with OSKR-unlocked, Dev-unlocked, or Whiskey robots.

-`setup.sh` installs all necessary packages, gets the speech-to-text software, creates SSL certificates (with the address/port given), puts the public cert into the vector-cloud source, builds vector-cloud, builds chipper, creates a new server config file for Vector, and allows you to copy the new vic-cloud and server config into him.
+`setup.sh` is a prompt-script which guides you through the installation.
+It can install all necessary packages, get the speech-to-text software, create SSL certificates (with the address/port given), put the public cert into the vector-cloud source, build vector-cloud, build chipper, create a new server config file for Vector, and allow you to copy the new vic-cloud and server config into him.

 (This currently only works on Debian-based Linux)